CDE will be closed on Friday, July 3 for the Independence Day holiday.

 - Leticia Ingram, 2016 Colorado Teacher of the Year

-Veteran Teachers of the Year
+Veteran Teacher of the Year Winners

 Colorado Council of the Network of State Teachers of the Year